United Nations Editorial Manual Online

 Author-date and keyed references.
 In publications, the number of footnotes can be reduced by using the author-date system or keyed references.
-For further information, see Reference lists and bibliographies/ Author-date system and Keyed references.
+For further information, see Reference lists and bibliographies/Author-date system and Keyed references.

-Basic guidelines are provided in this section for citing sources accessed on the Internet.
+Basic guidelines are provided in this section for citing sources accessed over the Internet.
 For instructions on citing specific types of electronic source material and examples, including references to Internet sources, CD-ROMs and e-books, see United Nations sources and Outside sources.

 Citing Internet sources

 References to a website as a whole.
 When readers are referred to a website as a whole for information or when a website is specifically mentioned in a document or publication, the URL can be given either directly in the text or in parentheses after the name of the website.
-“See” is omitted.

 Sources available in print and electronic form

 When an outside source is available in both print and electronic form, authors should normally cite the version that they actually used.
 When the publication dates of the print and electronic versions differ, the date of the version used should be given in the reference.

 Material available on the Official Document System website.
 United Nations masthead documents and supplements to the Official Records are issued in print and on the Official Document System (ODS) website (https://ods.un.org).
 They should always be cited as described under United Nations sources.
 While the latest version issued on ODS is considered definitive, the ODS website should not be included in any references.

 Material not available on the Official Document System website.
 Many United Nations documents and publications are issued in print, and made available online, but not on the ODS website.
 See United Nations sources for the style to be followed when citing such sources.